oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/prerequisites.md

   # For help: /tmp/mii-sample/utils/opss-wallet.sh -?
 ```

-2. Modify your Domain resource JRF YAML files to provide the wallet file secret name, for example:
+2. Modify your Domain JRF YAML files to provide the wallet file secret name, for example:

 ```
   configuration: